xironix/convoC2/README.md

 https://github.com/user-attachments/assets/d9fcccc1-de73-49cd-aaa7-df53303dbc6a

-**Note:** In the first case the victim already accepted the chat with the external attacker, but in a real scenario where the attacker starts the chat with the victim for the first time, the victim would need to confirm the chat with the attacker.
+**Note:** In the first case the victim already accepted the chat with the external attacker, but in a real scenario where the attacker starts the chat with the victim for the first time, the victim would need to confirm the chat with the attacker (although this alert message can be easily bypassed, see [here](https://posts.inthecyber.com/leveraging-microsoft-teams-for-initial-access-42beb07f12c4)).
 This is not a problem: because messages are being cached in the log file anyways, the **commands are received and executed even if the victim has not visualized or accepted the chat yet**.

 ## Usage
 **Server**